stacksjs/ts-cache/docs/config.md

 ## Default Configuration

-ts-vat comes with sensible defaults that you can override as needed:
+ts-cache comes with sensible defaults that you can override as needed:

 ```typescript
 const defaultConfig = {